camunda/camunda-bpm-examples/spring-boot-starter/example-webapp-ee/README.md

 * "All" filter automatically created in task-list
 * automatic use of a `camunda-license.txt`

-It also contains a simple integration test, showing how this can be tested.

 You will need:

 * credentials to access the enterprise repo in your `settings.xml`